Silver Comet Trail

 The origins of the Silver Comet Trail date back to 1947 when the Silver Comet Train began it’s initial run.
 As rail travel diminished in popularity, the Silver Comet was downgraded and eventually discontinued in 1969.
 In 1989, CSX Railroad notified the state of Georgia that it was abandoning 36 miles of railroad that spanned from Cobb County through Paulding and Polk counties.
 The subsequent year, the idea of converting the railroad tracks to a multi-use track was formulated.
 With much effort, construction began on the Silver Comet Trail in 1998 and the first section opened in November of that year.

 Today the Silver Comet Trail is a boon to all those seeking a little exercise.
 It’s proximity to Smyrna and the multiple entry points have ensured its growth in popularity.
 Its popularity has driven development of Smyrna homes and businesses adjacent to the trail.
 The ability to live close to the Trail has now been recognized as a huge benefit to homeowners and has resulted in price appreciation in their Smyrna homes.
-Some great resources to learn more about the Silve Comet trail include:
+Some great resources to learn more about the Silver Comet trail include:

 http://www.silvercometga.com/